 First we describe the image of the ``level surface'' $\mu_{M_+}^{-1}(u)$ under the map $q$.
 Let $X_\alpha(t)=\exp(tX_\alpha)\in G$, $t\in \mathbb{C}$ be the one--parametric subgroup in the algebraic group $G$ corresponding to root $\alpha\in \Delta$.
 Recall that for any $\alpha \in \Delta_+$ and any $t\neq 0$ the element $s_\alpha(t)=X_{-\alpha}(t)X_{\alpha}(-t^{-1})X_{-\alpha}(t)\in G$ is a representative for the reflection $s_\alpha$ corresponding to the root $\alpha$.
 Denote by $s\in G$ the following representative of the Weyl group element $s\in W$,

 where the numbers $t_{i}$ are defined in (\ref{defu}), and we assume that $t_i\neq 0$ for any $i$.

 We shall also use the following representatives for $s^1$ and $s^2$

-Let $Z$ be the subgroup of $G$ corresponding to the Lie subalgebra $\z$ generated by the semisimple part $\m$ of the Levi subalgebra $\l$ and by the centralizer of $s$ in $\h$.
+Let $Z$ be the subgroup of $G$ generated by the semisimple part of the Levi subgroup $L$ and by the centralizer of $s$ in $H$.
 Denote by $N$ the subgroup of $G$ corresponding to the Lie subalgebra $\n$ and by $\overline{N}$ the opposite unipotent subgroup in $G$ with the Lie algebra $\overline{\n}$.
 By definition we have that $N_+\subset ZN$.

 \begin{proposition}{\bf (\cite{S11}, Proposition 7.2)} Let $q:G^*\rightarrow G$ be the map defined by